Delaware Off Grid Laws: An In-Depth Guide

 • Driveway requirements

-The rules for Agricultural-zoned land are usually much more relaxed than for Residential or Urban zones.
+The rules for Agricultural-zoned land are usually much more relaxed than those for Residential or Urban zones.
 However, there is very little land in Delaware zoned as Agricultural.
 If you do find Ag land, it is sometimes an “Agricultural Industrial” zone – meaning you could have some high-polluting neighbors.

 Living in a Mobile Home in Delaware